mmehr1988/curly-octo-guacamole/README.md

 2. Assignment 1: Code Quiz

    a.
-Summary Of Project: An app that cycles through questions and records user answers and outputs a score based on the time taken to complete quiz.
+Summary Of Project: A multiple choice app that cycles through questions and outputs a score based on the time taken to complete quiz.

    b.
 Github Repo: miniature-telegram